Jarlotee/somnium/docs/rules/management/inventory.md

 | Exceptional           | 12    |
 | Peerless              | 14    |

+> Things that are strapped to you in an unencumbered way do not fill a ready slot (e.g. clothes, armor, belts, etc.)

 ## Vehicles

 Vehicles including mounts have their own ready/carry items slots at the GM’s discretion, you can use the following as a guideline:

 | Type                 | Ready Slots | Carry Slots |
 | -------------------- | ----------- | ----------- |